Opting out of your pension scheme

 Your employer refunds your pension contributions in full and you are treated as though you’ve never been a member.

-- 3 months – 2 years (not applicable to Fire)
+- Between 3 months and 2 years (not applicable to Fire)

 As soon as we get confirmation from your employer, we arrange a full refund – unless you have been a member previously, in which case you may be able to defer the benefits.

-- Over 2 years (including previous memberships) – not applicable to Fire
+- 2 years and over (including previous memberships) – not applicable to Fire

 You are entitled to defer your pension until you retire, or you can choose to transfer your pension to a new provider.